Our Genealogical Helper for Adolphus ...

 |Both the GNIS and FIPS databases contain entries for Adolphus.|

 | See our Misc Page for Adolphus for more information.|

 Unfortunately, we don't know of a website for Adolphus.
 If you can help, please contact us through our Feedback Page.

 The official website for State of Kentucky: www.kentucky.gov/

-If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Adolphus.
-Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Adolphus
+If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Adolphus.
+Since we usually use Google Maps, we've provided the following link for your convenience: Google Map and Driving Directions starting from Adolphus

 Our distance measurements begin at a specific point in Adolphus.
 The point that we are using is located at these GPS coordinates - Latitude: 36.6517, Longitude: -86.2614 [Map].
 In this case, the coordinates for Adolphus have been provided by the Geographic Names Information System (GNIS).